AldieNightStar/tango2d/README.md

 color.white
 color.green

+-- Custom color
+-- each number is float from 0 to 1
+local mycolor = color.new(r,b,g)

+-- Custom color 256-type
+-- each number is int from 0 to 255
+local mycolor = color.newb(r,g,b)

 -- TIC80 Colors
 -- You can use palette from TIC80 console
 -- From 0 up to 15.
 Supports number overflow